 - GIF is largely a novelty and only useful for animation, but can produce small 8-bit images.

 - JPG is still the king for photographs and photo-like images on the internet, but be careful, as your file can degrade with every save.

 Image of Keizersgracht, in Amsterdam by Massimo Catarinella via Wikipedia, released under Creative Commons license.
 Derivative images available under the same license.
 I don’t care to know who created the dancing baby.

 - › What Is a GIF, and How Do You Use Them?

-- › How to Crop an Image into a Circle in Photoshop
+- › How to Remove a Background in Photoshop